dskjal/comfyui-yolov8-simple/README.md

 ## How to use

-If "seg" or "Seg" or "SEG" in your yolov8 model name, the node outputs segmentation mask.
+If your yolov8 model has "seg" or "Seg" or "SEG" in the name, the node outputs segmentation mask.

 Node name is Yolov8DetectionSegmentation.